fresheneesz/TordlWalletProtocols/singleWalletProtocols/Basic-Wallet-Protocol.md

 ### Creation

+1. Ensure you have an authentic version of Tordl by following the instructions at [Obtaining Tordl](misc/obtaining-tordl.md).
-1. Choose your parameters above, using the *Recommendations* section below.
+2. Choose your parameters above, using the *Recommendations* section below.
-2. Create your seed on the `Host Device` using your preferred wallet program.
-Protect the seed with your `Passphrase`.
-3. Choose a `name` for each of your seeds.
-This name should not have any relationship to any of the seed words or passphrases.
-Something like "Seed 1" or "HW Seed" is a good name.
+3. Choose a `name` for your seed.
-4. Create an [`unencrypted Digital Data Record`](../backupMethods/Digital-Data-Record.md) with the following information:
+4. Create an `Unencrypted Data Record` (either [digital](../backupMethods/Digital-Data-Record.md) or [paper](../backupMethods/Paper-Data-Record.md)) with the following information:
    * The date.
    * The version and name of the Tordl Wallet Protocol(s) you're using.
    * The information for each of the variable parameters you've chosen above.
 5. In the next step, make sure to record the following things:
-   * In your `unencrypted Digital Data Record`:
+   * In your `Unencrypted Digital Data Record`:
      * The "derivation path" for your wallet and the `name` of the seed it goes with.
-   * On the chosen media in your `Seed Backup Configuration`:
+   * Using your chosen `Seed Backup Method`:
-     * The name of your seed.
+     * Your seed and its name.
+6. Create your seed on the `Host Device` using your preferred wallet program.
+Protect the seed with your `Passphrase`.
-6. Create seed backups using the `Seed Backup Method` for each one.
-There should be the same number of seed backups as storage locations in your `Storage Configuration`.
+7. Create copies of your seed backups (using the `Seed Backup Method`) until the number of seed backups you have is the same as the number of storage locations in your `Storage Configuration`.
+Do the same with your `Unencrypted Data Record`.
+Note that these copies should be created in the same way as the originals.
-7. Store the backups according to your `Storage Configuration`.
+8. Store the backups and copies of your `Unencrypted Data Record` according to your `Storage Configuration`.
-8. Set a calendar event to remind you to execute the **Maintenance** instructions regularly.
+9. Set a calendar event to remind you to execute the **Maintenance** instructions regularly.
 See item *B* in the *Recommendations* section below.

 ### Receiving